Do Joro Spiders Eat Cicadas?

 That said, the Joro spider is relatively new to the United States, and a lot of research in this regard hasn’t yet happened with conclusive answers.
 If you see any such research clarifying this, please let us know.

 There’s a reason we’re asking this question.
 The year this page is written, 2024, is expected to be a big year for cicadas.
 Huge.
+Mega-huge.
 Brood XIX, a cicada brood adhering to a 13-year life cycle, will emerge from their subterranean slumber, blanketing parts of the state in a buzzing, chirping spectacle.

 The true spectacle unfolds when the sun sets.
-Driven by an instinctual urge to reproduce, male cicadas will commence their symphony.
+Driven by an instinctual urge to reproduce, male cicadas will sing their symphony.
 Utilizing specialized structures called tymbals, they vibrate their abdomens, producing a high-pitched, rhythmic drone that can reach up to 100 decibels – louder than a lawnmower!
 It’s their mating call.
 When the mood is on the sound goes up.

 Roll Over When You’re Done